We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Puree for baby food

-Can you reuse the water from boiled beets?
+Can you reuse the water?

 Yes, you can!
 If you don’t want to throw it out, here are some ideas to give it a second use.